 Cabbage is a great way to get your daily dose of vitamin C, which is useful for boosting your immune system, improving your digestion, and helping to reduce the risk of heart disease and heart attacks.
 Cabbage contains a compound called indoles which are known to have many health benefits, one of which is the ability to reduce the risk of heart disease and heart attacks.
 It contains about 25 calories per 100 grams.
 This is because indoles have been shown to reduce the levels of cholesterol and triglycerides in the blood, making them less likely to build upon the walls of the arteries and cause a heart attack or heart disease.

 Tomatoes are a great source of vitamin C and provide a healthy dose of lycopene, which helps protect the heart against heart disease and prostate cancer.
-One plum tomato has about 10.8 calories and about 10.3 grams of carbohydrate, while a cherry tomato has only 3.61 calories and only 2.6 grams of carbohydrate.
+One plum tomato has about 10.8 calories and about 10.3 grams of carbohydrates, while a cherry tomato has only 3.61 calories and only 2.6 grams of carbohydrates.
 Pop them in your mouth and enjoy the burst of flavor and the burst of healthy ingredients!

 The fruits and vegetables described above should be utilized to complement your diet by eating them as snacks, adding them to robust salads, blending them with meal plans, and adding them to cooked foods as alternatives for other high-calorie options.

-Are Zero Calorie Food Myth or Fact
+Are Zero Calorie Food Myths or Fact

-Zero-calorie foods have been the talk of the town in recent years.
+Zero calorie foods have been the talk of the town in recent years.
 They have been praised for their ability to help people lose weight and maintain a healthy diet.
 They have also been criticized for their potential to cause an increase in calorie intake, which can harm weight.
-Despite these conflicting opinions, the truth is that zero-calorie foods are a myth rather than a fact depending on your perspective.
+Despite these conflicting opinions, the truth is that zero calorie foods are a myth rather than a fact depending on your perspective.

 There is always a certain amount of energy or calorie present in food that one can never avoid.
-These zero-calorie foods or free foods are just vegetables and fruits that, according to legend, need more energy to break down than they offer to your body.
+These zero calorie foods or free foods are just vegetables and fruits that, according to legend, need more energy to break down than they offer to your body.

-Why do Greens Count as Zero-Calorie Food?
+Why do Greens Count as Zero Calorie Food?

 Green vegetables have so few calories that a serving scarcely contributes to your daily calories.
 You may eat a lot of these without seeing any difference in your daily suggested calorie consumption.

-While there are no zero-calorie meals, there are several low-calorie fruits and vegetables that, when taken, may need more energy to burn than they provide to the body.
+While there are no zero calorie meals, there are several low-calorie fruits and vegetables that, when taken, may need more energy to burn than they provide to the body.
 These fruits and vegetables are excellent additions to any diet for someone on a weight-loss quest.
 Hence one can create an amazing diet plan as per needs.

 Frequently Asked Questions (FAQs)

 Question 1.
-What are zero-calorie foods or negative foods?
+What are zero calorie foods or negative foods?